telerik/kendo-vue/docs/styling/index.md

 1. Switch the working directory to `packages/<THEME_NAME>`.
 1. Create a `SWATCH_NAME.scss` swatch file in the `scss/swatches` folder.
 1. To build the swatches for the theme by running `npm run sass:swatches` or `npm run dart:swatches`.
 1. Include the compiled CSS swatch file in your project.
-It could be found under `dist/SWATCH_NAME.css`.
+You can find it under `dist/SWATCH_NAME.css`.

 For example, in the Material theme create `blue-pink-dark` swatch with the following lines:
 ```scss